-The Saga human resources department monitors and performs the necessary actions to ensure that AICL meets its fit and proper policy obligations.
+The Saga Human Resources department monitors and performs the necessary actions to ensure that AICL meets its fit and proper policy obligations.
 An annual review is carried out together with investigations into directors to be appointed or other relevant people.
 AICL's Board of directors will be advised of any concerns identified.
-The AICL CEO will inform the actuarial, risk management, audit and compliance function of any issues.
+The AICL CEO will inform the Actuarial, Risk Management, Audit and Compliance functions of any issues.

-B.3 Risk Management including the own risk and solvency assessment
+B.3 Risk Management including the Own Risk and Solvency Assessment